 The age of the earth was the topic of today's Apologia chapel for the Rhetoric School (9th-12th grade).
 Some of Trinity's science faculty was on hand to present the case for various views.
 It was not a debate but rather a presentation for students to consider various theories and to learn the science behind the theories.

-Mr. Eric Margrave came next, with the Young Earth Creationist view (YEC), the belief that the earth may be as young as 6,000 years.
-He gave Biblical support as well as scientific support for YEC, all the while referring to people who hold this view as "Yeckers" - because he didn't want to keep saying Young Earth Creationists.
-So if your students talks about Yeckers, you'll know it's not some new slang that teenagers are using.
+Mr. Eric Margrave came next.
+He explained the Scriptural and scientific strengths of the Young Earth Creationist (YEC) view and also discussed one of the biggest challenges often posed to the YEC position.
+The Young Earth Creationist view believes that the earth may be as young as 6,000 years, though some may believe it is as old as 50,000 years.
+With a humorous gist, he referred to people who hold this view as "Yeckers", - because he didn't want to keep saying Young Earth Creationists.
+So if your student talks about Yeckers, you'll know it's not some new slang that teenagers are using.

 ICYMI, here is a link to YouTube to view the chapel talk.